Samuel46/Homework_Management_System/README.md

  * npm install config
  * create a config folder in server add the following

-   1. Add a DB file include the following:
+   1. Add a DB file in the config folder and include the following:
      - const mongoose = require("mongoose");
      -  const config = require("config");
      -  const db = config.get("mongoURL");